I love teaching Missions. As a missions professor, I don’t have to be an expert in Biblical

 Focus #1.
 Heathen.
 Historically, missions was based on the target.
 William Carey wrote the tract, “An Enquiry into the Obligations of Christians to Use Means for the Conversions of the Heathens.”
 That title describes a common view.
 Missions is conversion of the heathen.
 Who are the “heathen?”
 Well, that term is now considered old-fashioned.
 But it essentially describes people who are not part of a Christian culture (or, perhaps, not part of a Christian or Jewish culture).
 So the separation between missions and other types of Christian ministry is whether the people group or nation is considered “Christian” or “Heathen.”
 This view is generally replaced with one of two other choices.

-2. Culture.
+Focus #2.
+Culture.
 More recently, the focus is on the culture.
 If ministry is cross-cultural, then it is missions.
-If the ministry is not cross-cultural, then it is some other type of ministry (such as evangelism or discipeship).
+If the ministry is not cross-cultural, then it is some other type of ministry (such as evangelism or discipleship).
 Ministry is divided into E-0 (within the same faith group), E-1 (same “cultural” neighborhood), E-2 (similar but different culture), and E-3 (very different culture).
 In this, missions is considered to be E-2 or E-3.
 This is probably the most common understanding of missions.

 I, personally, prefer the third type… a church-based understanding of missions.
 There are several reasons for this.